 The best-known crimson, Alizarin Crimson, is traditionally made from pigment PR83, which has fallen out of favor because it is not lightfast.
 Different companies have different solutions to this, offering colors with names like “Permanent Alizarin Crimson” made from various mixes of red pigments.
 Some artists also mix their own (a popular recipe is Perylene Maroon + Quin Rose).

-I’ll primarily be looking at Da Vinci’s version, Alizarin Crimson Quinacridone, which is made from PV19, the same quinacridone pigment that is used for Quin Rose.
-I have never tried PR83, so I can’t compare it to the original; I’ll just be exploring it on its own merits as a possible deep red for my palette.
+I’ll start by looking at Da Vinci’s version, Alizarin Crimson Quinacridone, which is made from PV19, the same quinacridone pigment that is used for Quin Rose.
+Rather than compare it to the original, I focus on exploring it on its own merits as a possible deep red for my palette.
 Later, in “Comparison to Other Brands,” you can see other Alizarin Crimson alternatives I’ve tried.

 Experiment Results